tarwn/lessthandot-hugo/blogs/content/posts/2011-04-26-sql-server-filegroups-the-what.md

 Note: It is possible to create a table in a secondary filegroup, move the data from the first filegroup to the second, and then drop the table from the primary.
 Be aware that these types of operations cause a high level of transaction log entries.
 Ensure that the transaction log is properly sized to prevent a large amount of growth in the logs or inadvertently affect things that rely on the transaction logs such as log shipping or mirroring.

-I’m going to add a clustered index to the table.
+I'm going to add a clustered index to the table.
 When I do this, I specify which filegroup I want it created on.
 I create **StuffJunk** on **FGTestFG2**.

 sql
 CREATE CLUSTERED INDEX StuffJunk